My love for achery started when I was about 12 years old. I remember my first bow was a Lemon Wood Ben Pierceson bow. That was way back in 1951.

 In 1968, I joined Bear Archery Club, in Detroit.
 It was at the Bear Archery club, where I shot 5 arrows in my target.
 The 6th arrow, I couldn’t find until I walked up to the target.
 Low and behold…I Robin Hooded the 6th arrow!
 I’ll never forget that moment.

 I’m retired now and have a workshop where I work on handmade longbows and make handmade arrows.
-I really love to make the arrows and the bows.
+This is a hobby that I really love.

 In the summer, I like to travel to local archery clubs in Michigan and show off my handmade archery equipment.
 I enjoy meeting new traditional archers and swap archery stories.